j0bro/com.ubnt.unifivideo/README.md

 5. If the API key has changed in the UniFi Video web interface, it can be updated in the Homey app on the UniFi Video app's Settings page.

 ## Usage
-* A flow action card can be used to **create a snapshot**, which is is saved to an Image tag.
+* A flow action card can be used to create a snapshot, which is is saved to an Image tag.
-* A flow can be triggered **when a snapshot is created** using the UniFi Video trigger card.
+* A flow can be triggered when a snapshot is created using the UniFi Video trigger card.
 This card supplies the name of the camera that created the snapshot and the snapshot image itself.
-* A flow action card is available to **set a camera's recording mode**, being one of 'Don't record', 'Always record' or 'Record only motion'.
+* A flow action card is available to set a camera's recording mode, being one of 'Don't record', 'Always record' or 'Record only motion'.

 ## Troubleshooting
 * I can't seem to create a snapshot: